LucidtechAI/las-docs/tutorials/setup_predict_and_approve.md

   "description": null
 }
 ```
-Where as you can see you have an assetId that we will use to refer to this specific asset in the future.
+You now have an assetId that we will use to refer to this specific asset in the future.
 Note that you can also add a name and a description to help you identify the asset.

-#### Create the transition
+#### Create the *transition*
 Create a json file, let's call it `params.json` with the following structure:
 ```json
 {